10 Tips for Smoking Meat

 This helps give the food that smoky flavor we all love!
 But you have to be careful not to overdo it because you don’t want too much tar on your food.

-There are a few ways to make sure you’re not getting too much tar in your food.
-One is by using fruit woods such as apple, cherry, or apricot which will give it that sweet flavor without adding any sort of carcinogens to the mix!
+There are a few ways to ensure you’re not getting too much tar in your food.
+One is using fruit woods such as apple, cherry, or apricot, which will give it that sweet flavor without adding carcinogens to the mix!

 Tip 8: Keep an Eye on the Smoker

-Keep an eye on what’s going on by checking up on your smoker from time to time, and add fuel as needed while cooking.
+Keep an eye on what’s going on by checking up on your smoker occasionally, and add fuel as needed while cooking.
 Check the level of coals or wood chips regularly.

-If they’re not hot enough then more will need to be added so that food can continue cooking properly.
-If a fire needs more fuel or the food is cooking too hot, then remove some of the coals – it’s important not to let them go out!
+If they’re not hot enough, more must be added so food can continue cooking properly.
+If a fire needs more fuel or the food is cooking too hot, remove some of the coals – it’s important not to let them go out!

 Tip 9: Vary the Temperature of the Meat

-Remember that meats like poultry, fish, and pork should be cooked to an internal temperature of 165°F. If you’re smoking beef or lamb these will need to cook for longer.
+Remember that meats like poultry, fish, and pork should be cooked to an internal temperature of 165°F. If you’re smoking beef or lamb, these must cook longer.
 They are safe at 145°F (medium rare) but taste better if left until it reaches 160°F-165°F (depending on preference).

-Beef ribs may take up to 12 hours while chicken only takes around two hours.
-This just depends on what thickness your meat has.
-Thicker cuts require more time in order for all parts within the piece of meat to reach correct cooking temperatures.
+Beef ribs may take up to 12 hours, while chicken only takes two hours.
+This depends on what thickness your meat has.
+Thicker cuts require more time for all parts within the meat to reach the correct cooking temperatures.

 Tip 10: Use an Electric Smoker

-If possible use an electric smoker as it’s easier to control what goes on inside.
-This will give more consistent results than when cooking over charcoal where temperature can fluctuate wildly at any time.
+If possible, use an electric smoker as it’s easier to control what goes on inside.
+This will give more consistent results than when cooking over charcoal, where temperature can fluctuate wildly.

-It also means that less fuel will need to be used up which helps with anything from saving money on gas bills while out camping or just making life simpler in general.
-If you’re interested in an electric smoker, check out our reviews of the best electric smokers before you invest in purchasing one for yourself.
+It also means that less fuel will need to be used up, which helps with anything from saving money on gas bills while camping or just making life simpler.
+If you’re interested in an electric smoker, check out our reviews of the best electric smokers before investing in purchasing one.

 Bobby Johnson